AnomalyInnovations/toolbeam-cli/README.md

 ### Linking Tools

-Toolbeam auto converts `https://toolbeam.com/t/{toolId}` urls in an API response into a button that directs users to the specified tool.
+Toolbeam auto converts `https://toolbeam.com/t/{toolId}` URLs in an API response into a button that directs users to the specified tool.
 By using these links we can chain tools together.
 This is useful for cases where you want a user to execute an action based on what is returned from a tool.

 **Types of Links**

 + Link to the tool

   Link to a tool by returning `https://toolbeam.com/t/{toolId}?paramName={defaultValue}` in your API.
-In the query string of the url you can add the parameters of the tool that you would like to initialize with.
+In the query string of the URL you can add the parameters of the tool that you would like to initialize with.

 + Link directly to the tool response screen

-  You can also directly link to the response screen of a tool by returning the url `https://toolbeam.com/t/{toolId}/response?paramName={defaultValue}`.
+  You can also directly link to the response screen of a tool by returning the URL `https://toolbeam.com/t/{toolId}/response?paramName={defaultValue}`.
 This is effectively making the API request of the tool with the passed in parameters.

 **Examples**

 Suppose your API responded with a user object.
-And you had a Edit User Info tool @ `https://toolbeam.com/t/whvhltqmi`.
+And you had an Edit User Info tool @ `https://toolbeam.com/t/whvhltqmi`.

 ```javascript
 {